StxvxnsGithub/Royal-Navy-Discord-Bot/README.md

     <li>Message for event announcement</li>
     <li>Message for information/rules message</li>
   </ul>
+  <li>Delete the messages relevant to a command after command completion</li>
   <li>Utilise Google Sheets API to create a command to allow users to fetch data from a spreadsheet</li>
 </ul>